-Specialist support and rehabilitation following a brain injury, even years after it was sustained, means a prisoner has a greater change of engaging with services, integrating with the community and breaking the cycle of re-offending.
+Specialist support and rehabilitation following a brain injury, even years after it was sustained, means a prisoner has a greater chance of engaging with services, integrating with the community and breaking the cycle of re-offending.

 The Linkworker projects provide direct benefit for the most vulnerable, severely disadvantaged individuals with a brain injury and support community and statutory services working with individuals with multiple complex needs.
 The research will look at the relationship between TBI, female offenders, violent offending, in-prison behavioural infractions and rates of recidivism.